Jas-SinghFSU/homepage-catppuccin/README.md

 Be sure to modify the `custom.css` file in your `/path/to/config/directory` to apply the theme.

-To change icons for your services/bookmarks, first put them in your `/path/to/images/directory`, restart the container and then refer to them as follows...
+To change icons for your services/bookmarks, first put them in your `/path/to/images/directory` and map the directory as shown in the `docker-compose.yaml` example, restart the container and then refer to them as follows...

 ```yaml
 - Portainer: